MEGHANA77777/MEGHANA77777/README.md

-👨‍💻 About Me
+-👨‍💻 About Me
 Hi there! 👋 I'm Meghana
 Welcome to my GitHub!
 I'm a passionate software developer, a dedicated learner, and an enthusiast for all things technology and innovation.
 Here’s a bit about me and what you’ll find in my repositories!

-👨‍💻 About Me
-🌱 Currently Learning: Data Structures, Algorithms, and exploring more about HTML, CSS, Javascript and a newbie in React js......
+-🌱 Currently Learning: Data Structures, Algorithms, and exploring more about HTML, CSS, Javascript and a newbie in React js......

-🎓 Education: Pursuing Bachelors Degree in Technology (Iformation Technology),a Sophomore in BVRIT-H.
+-🎓 Education: Pursuing Bachelors Degree in Technology (Iformation Technology),a Sophomore in BVRIT-H.

 - 👀 I’m interested in ...

 - 📫 How to reach me ...
 LinkedIn – https://www.linkedin.com/in/meghanayenumula